CreadDiscans/ServiceDesigner/TUTORIAL.md

 > Before continuing, there are some overlapped function in these _Other Functions_.
 > _Delete_ or _Cancel_ in _Color_, _Asset_ and _Style_ are those.
-> It's literally all the same way, so if you want to need a help with those functions, go to [Color](#color) again, and follow it.
+> It's literally all the same way, so if you want to need a help with those functions, go to [Color](#color), and follow it.

 ## State
 > * In **_ServiceDesigner_**, you can set **State** as _json format_, and use it in your project by extending design component.
->> The detailed explanation of using _extends_ will be [Inheritance](#inheritance).
+>>  * The detailed explanation of using _extends_ will be [Inheritance](#inheritance).
 Please check it.
->> In the case that you have to change state's value, use setState at your project's component.
+>>  * In the case that you have to change state's value, change it at your project.
->> Otherwise, just leave it.
-It will call design component's state value automatically to your project.
+>>  * Otherwise, just leave it.
+It will call design component's state value automatically in your project.
 > * And also, you can use this state value as _property's value_ or for _if condition_.
 >> [Other Functions of Editor](#other-functions-of-editor) will help you understand how to use _state_ in properties.